WHPS-CD

-WHPS-CD, virtual and UHF digital channel 15, is a low-powered Class A independent television station serving Detroit, Michigan, United States that is licensed to Highland Park.
-The station is owned by HME Equity Fund II.
+WHPS-CD (channel 15) is a low-power, Class A television station in Detroit, Michigan, United States, owned by HME Equity Fund II.
 The station broadcasts from its studios at the corner of Victor and Brush Streets (near the intersection of Woodward Avenue and the Davison Freeway) in Highland Park, with its transmitter located near Burt Road and Capitol Avenue in the Weatherby section of Detroit, shared with radio stations WMUZ-FM and WCHB.

 WHPS-CD is available nationwide through online streaming and on Roku and Xfinity channel 91 in Highland Park, Hamtramck, and most of Detroit (except for the southern portion of the Detroit neighborhood of Boynton).

 Until December 4, 2014, the then-W33BY was also the only remaining American station in the Metro Detroit area to still broadcast only in analog.
 On April 23, 2014, the station had announced that LocusPoint Networks was beginning procedures to purchase it, making it a sister station to WDWO-CD (channel 18) and potential sister to WUDT-LD (channel 23), if that station is allowed to be sold from Daystar to LocusPoint.
 The sale closed successfully.

 Background

 WHPS-CD was the Detroit area's first Black-owned TV station since WGPR (channel 62, now WWJ-TV) became a CBS affiliate.
-The station was owned until 2015 by R.J.
-Watkins, who, between 1988 and 1996, hosted and produced a dance program for WGPR-TV, The New Dance Show, which moved to WHPS-CD in 1995, and reruns still air on the station at various evening timeslots.
+The station was owned until 2015 by R. J. Watkins, who, between 1988 and 1996, hosted and produced a dance program for WGPR-TV, The New Dance Show, which moved to WHPS-CD in 1995, and reruns still air on the station at various evening timeslots.

 The station's television airtime is occupied mostly by phone-in talk shows (most are radio simulcasts), fashion shows, televangelism, paid advertisements, and a children's show called K.E.Y.S.
 Kids, which encourages kids to "Enjoy Yourselves Without Drugs".

-WHPS-CD, WHPR-FM, and WVIE, a Virgin Islands radio station owned by Watkins, are also streamed online via their website.
+WHPS-CD, WHPR-FM, and WVIE, a U.S. Virgin Islands radio station owned by Watkins, are also streamed online via their website.
 WHPS-CD is also on Roku.
 WVIE-FM has been simulcast on 33.3 since November 7, 2015.
 And WHPR-FM has been simulcast on 33.2 since November 8, 2015.
 In December 2015, the simulcast of 33.1 on 33.4 was replaced with The Dream Network.